CPS 298 - Pre-Cooperative Education Seminar

 Most students can elect a cooperative education study option.
 It can be used as an elective in some academic programs, a requirement in others.
 A student can earn up to nine credits in cooperative education toward their degree.

-The co-op staff assists with job development, meets with inquiring students individually to assess their skills, abilities, and aspirations and matches employer needs with student interest and ability to create a mutually valuable work/education experience.
-To earn credits, students work a specified number of hours per week during the semester; develop a Learning Agreement that articulates the academic outcomes upon which their credit evaluation is based; attend an orientation and meet with their co-op advisor, where they discuss their work activities, college studies, and career interests.
+The co-op staff assists with job development to assess individual student skills, abilities, and aspirations and matches employer needs with student interest and ability to create a mutually valuable work/education experience.
+To earn credits, students work a specified number of hours per week during the semester; develop a Learning Agreement that articulates the academic outcomes upon which their credit evaluation is based; meet with their co-op advisor, where they discuss their work activities, college studies, and career interests.

 Participation in Cooperative Education

 You can participate in QCC's co-op when:

 ALL CO-OP STUDENTS MUST BE REGISTERED on PURPLE BRIEFCASE

 - Upload an approved resume and complete online PBC co-op application, uploading all completed forms (including weekly timesheets) from Co-op Handbook on Purple Briefcase

 - Faculty member overseeing co-op will monitor students’ progress since no hard copy forms are maintained

 - Faculty have the ability to monitor and validate completion of co-op requirements on PBC using their login

 - you are enrolled in a QCC program that requires a co-op